ppdebreuck/modnet/docs/source/getting-started.rst

     data_MP = MODData.load('path/to/moddata/MP_2018.6')

-The MP MODData on `figshare <https://figshare.com/articles/dataset/Materials_Project_MP_2018_6_MODData/12834275>`_ (MP_2018.6) is very usefull for predicting a learned property on all structures from the Materials Project:
+The MP MODData on `figshare <https://figshare.com/articles/dataset/Materials_Project_MP_2018_6_MODData/12834275>`_ (MP_2018.6) is very useful for predicting a learned property on all structures from the Materials Project:

 .. code-block:: python